gitpython-developers/smmap/README.md

 * **System resources (file-handles) are likely to be leaked!** This is due to the library authors reliance on a deterministic `__del__()` destructor.
 * The memory access is read-only by design.
-* In python below 2.6, memory maps will be created in compatibility mode which works, but creates inefficient memory mappings as they always start at offset 0.

 ## Overview